mscststs/screenshot-rs/README.md

 **Note**: This package compiles the native module during installation.
 You need:

 - Rust toolchain (install from https://rustup.rs/)
-- napi-rs CLI: `npm install -g @napi-rs/cli`

-The package will automatically build the native module for your platform during `npm install`.
+The package will automatically build the native module for your platform during `npm install` using npx.

 ### Prerequisites

 - Node.js >= 16.17
 - Rust toolchain (https://rustup.rs/)
-- napi-rs CLI (`npm install -g @napi-rs/cli`)
 - macOS, Windows, or Linux with display access

 ## Development Setup